NoahCardoza/cis26b/notes/FINAL.md

 #### String length
 `size_t strlen(const char* string);`
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the number of characters that precede the terminating NUL character
+> the number of characters that precede the terminating NUL character <br>

 #### Searching in string
 ##### For 1 character